 SPI examines individual packets as they are processed by the gateway, and selectively drops outgoing requests or incoming data packets that don’t comply with the network security policy.
 The “stateful” part of the name refers to connection data.
 The firewall records header information relating to the TCP connection, which enables it to follow a stream of packets.
-The type of stateful header data that the firewall collects include the sequence number of packets.
+The type of stateful header data that the firewall collects includes the sequence number of packets.

 A stateful firewall typically stores this connection information in memory, enabling it to pick out streams of related packets as they pass through the interface.
 Connection data is held in a dynamic table.
 Once a connection is closed, that information is wiped from the table to free up memory.
 The stateful firewall is more likely to block connections while they are in progress.
-Stateful packet inspection only focuses on live data.
+Stateful packet inspection analysis only focuses on live data.

 DPI collects packets to be examined as a group, so regular traffic continues on its way while copies are harvested for analysis.
-This is why DPI is often referred to as “deep packet analysis.”
+This is why DPI is often referred to as “deep packet analysis“.
 DPI takes longer to produce actionable intel than SPI.

 Benefits of deep packet inspection and analysis

 Intrusion detection systems look for “signatures” in data traffic to identify irregular activity.
-One trick hackers use to get around these signature detection systems is to split up packets into smaller segments.
+One trick hackers use to get around these attack signature detection systems is to split up packets into smaller segments.
 This spreads the patterns that shallow packet analysis looks for, so no single packet contains that signature and the attack gets through.
 DPI analysis reassembles streams of packets from the same source, so the attack signatures can be detected even when spread over several incoming packets.

 When DPI analysis is part of an intrusion prevention system, the ongoing analysis results generate and apply actions to automatically defend the system.
 Such action may include blocking all packets arriving from a particular source IP address or even a range of addresses.

-The collection of packets enables DPI to identify types of attacks that stateful analysis would miss.
-Examples of these are the irregular use of standard network utilities, such as Powershell or WMI, and directed volume overloads, such as buffer overflow attacks.
+The collection of packets enables DPI to identify types of service attacks that stateful analysis would miss.
+Examples of these are the irregular use of standard network utilities, such as PowerShell or WMI, and directed volume overloads, such as buffer overflow attacks.
 The use of regular system utilities in virus infection or spyware operations means that a ban on the applications known to be used by hackers cannot be enforced.
 This is because those system utilities are essential for the delivery of applications and service to legitimate users.
-Thus, deep packet inspection and analysis steps in to examine the usage patterns usage of those system services and selectively roots out the traffic that displays suspicious behavior.
+Thus, deep packet inspection and analysis steps in to examine the usage patterns of those system services and selectively roots out the traffic that displays suspicious behavior.
 Thus, malicious activity can be identified even though it initially seems to be legitimate traffic.